diegovalencia0/construccionDeSoftware/videojuegos/README.md

 ## Installation

-1. Clone or download the repository.
+1. Clone or download the repository folder called "Construccion".
 2. Open the project in Unity.
 3. Navigate to the main game scene.
 4. Run the game in the Unity editor.